 Transportation can be made more efficient by using connected traffic management systems and new types of mobility.
-Trains, trams, busses or taxis can inform citizens with precise arrival times and delays.
+Trains, trams, buses or taxis can inform citizens of precise arrival times and delays.
 This means that people will waste less time waiting for transportation.

 Another advantage is the development of new types of mobility such as shared vehicles (cars, bikes, e-scooter).
 They can help to reduce the number of cars on the street and improve the flow of traffic.